zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

    1. Follow all paths from root and downwards by following the referrals (non-AA response with empty answer section and NS records in the authority section).
+   2. If the lookup reaches a name server that does not responds at all, with an invalid DNS response or with an [RCODE Name] besides NoError and NXDomain, then ignore it.
-   2. When one of the following criteria is met (not both), then stop the lookup up in that branch and save the name server IP address, zone name for which the server is name server (parent zone) and the DNS response to the *SOA Child Query* to the *Parent Name Server IP* set.
+   3. When one of the following criteria is met (not both), then stop the lookup up in that path.
+Save the name server IP address, zone name for which the server is name server (parent zone) and the DNS response to the *SOA Child Query* into the *Parent Name Server IP* set.
 Criteria:
       * The DNS response is a referral to *Child Zone* (owner name of the NS records is *Child Zone*), or
       * The DNS response has the AA flag set.
-   3. If the lookup reaches a name server that does not responds at all, with an invalid DNS response or with an RCODE besides NOERROR and NXDOMAIN, then ignore it.
    4. If the lookup reaches a name server that responds with a non-referral and the AA bit unset, then add the name server IP and its zone name to the *Non-AA Non-Delegation Found* set.